theapache64/theapache64.github.io/src/content/blog/why-fullMode-hates-gson.md

 ```

 The above stacktrace says the crash happened due to a `ClassCastException` but that usually happens when you try to cast to a wrong class.
 Here, we have only one model class, and that too parsed with `Car::class.java`.
-Its not even dynamic or generic
+Its not even "dynamic or generic"

 ## 👬 Compare

 To clearly understand what exactly happened, we need to compare the two APKs: one with fullMode and one without fullMode.
 Luckily, I have a tiny tool created, called [dex-diff](https://github.com/theapache64/dex-diff) to do just that (this is not a promotion...
-I'd use another tool if there's a better one out there... oops, did I promote the tool again 🙊).
+I'd use another tool if there's a better one out there... oops, did I promote the tool again 🙊??).

 Anyway, moving on, I've `dex-diff` already installed and also both APKs generated